 Additional useful information for LaTeX users:

 - Use of the Overleaf (online LaTeX build and editing system) is recommended.
 It is free for individual use and works well once the style file is uploaded as part of a project.

 - The style file has all the examples and documentation on how to customize/use the included features and directives.

 - Some minor modifications might still be required to fine-tune the way images and tables are rendered and to meet the guidelines.
 This cannot be included in the style file, and the author will have to format that as part of writing the LaTeX document.

 Embargo & Pre-Published Content

 If you have published part of your Thesis or Dissertation in scientific articles, make sure to follow the additional instructions about copyright in the PDF below and to consult the PDF document Publisher Policies on Pre-Published Content.
 If you need to send a request for permission to the publisher, you can use the letter template (in WORD) below.

 - Submitting Electronic Theses and Dissertations with Pre-published Content to Vireo

 - Publisher Policies on Pre-Published Content

-NSM theses and dissertations should be embargoed for 2 years, unless no embargo is requested by your professor.
+NSM theses and dissertations should be embargoed for 2 years unless no embargo is requested by your professor.
 Even during the embargo, the title, author and abstract of the thesis/dissertation are released to the public.
-If you wish for this information not to be made public during the embargo, you need to request a full record hold by filling out the Embargo Exception Request form and submitting it to the Graduate School.
-This form can also be used to request a first embargo extension of 2 years, or additional 1-year extensions of the embargo.
+If you wish for this information not to be made public during the embargo, you need to request a full record hold by filling out the Embargo Exception Request Form and submitting it to the Graduate School.
+This form can also be used to request a first embargo extension of 2 years or additional 1-year embargo extensions.